Jaden-Unruh/Combined-Reports-Renaming-Tool/README.md

 Tesseract, the OCR library I'm using to pull years from the first page of the PDFs, isn't perfect.
 Sometimes it can't find a year.
 In this case, the program will copy that file, with the rest of the information it can get, into `MISSING YEARS`, and the user can manually open the PDF, check the first page, and fix that.

+---
+> What's this `FAILED` folder?

+In the current update, this will only appear for EISA files.
+This is when the script couldn't find a valid building number in the reports name, and thus couldn't rename the file.
+These reports will all still have their original name and should be renamed manually.

 ## File Structure
 The selected input directory must have a file structure that matches as described below.
 If it does not, some files may be skipped, or the program may have an error.
 Skipped files may or may not be reported in `rename-info.txt`.
 ### For Space Utilization, AHERA, and FCA App B Reports